Gordon999/PiVideoer2/README.md

 if using BOOKWORM switch to X11. sudo raspi-config, choose advanced , choose 6A X11 option, reboot.

-sudo apt install python3-opencv
+sudo apt install python3-opencv sudo pip3 install ephem --break-system-packages (or use venv!!)

 Download PiVideoer2.py and copy to /home/《user》